JelenaStrbac/zailac-hair/README.md

 # 💇‍♀️ ZAILAC HAIR

-Official website for hair salon in Belgrade - available on 💫💫💫 <https://www.zailachair.com/> 💫💫💫
+Official website for hair salon in Belgrade - available on <https://www.zailachair.com/>

-## How it is built? ➡️ Gatsby + Headless WordPress CMS + Netlify
+## How it is built?

 ![Gatsby Wordpress Netlify](/static/how-its-made.png "Gatsby Wordpress Netlify")